 Our story so far

-Triangle is now led by our team of Directors; Maxime Cole, Laura Jones, Carly McAuley and Anthony Julyan
+Triangle is now led by our team of Directors; Maxime Cole, Laura Jones, Carly McAuley and Anthony Julyan.

 Triangle is independent.
 That means we aren't part of social services, the government, the police or the courts.
 We are not a charity or voluntary agency.